It is likely by now you know about Great Wolf Lodge, Niagara Falls, especially if you live within driving distance.

-One of the most common questions my friends have asked me since I first travelled to Great Wolf was “do I have to bring my own life jacket to Great Wolf?”.
+One of the most common questions my friends have asked me since I first travelled to Great Wolf was “do I have to bring my own life jacket for the Indoor Water Park to Great Wolf?”.

 The answer is “NO”.
 Great Wolf supplies life jackets of all sizes and also have “puddle jumpers” for toddlers.

 Considering we were travelling by car with 4 kids, space is limited.